DragonMinded/minidragon/README.md

 ### Instructions

  * JRI - Jump relative to immediate + 1.
 Assembler also supports labels.
 Can jump 32 forward or backward.
- * ZERO - Zero the contents of A. This is an alternate mnemonic for "LOADI 0".
- * LOADI - Load immediate sign-extended to A. Can load values between -32 and 31.
+ * LOADI - Load immediate stored in next memory cell to A. Can load any 8-bit value.
  * ADDI - Add immediate sign-extended to A, no carry.
 Can add values between -32 and 31.
 Affects ZF and CF.
  * INV - Bitwise invert A. Affects ZF and CF.
  * ADD - Add contents of memory location PC to A register.
 Affects ZF and CF.